Nagarjun-Singh-R-U/Revenue-Insights-in-Hospitality-Domain/README.md

 ## Key insights from the dashboard
 * Mumbai generates the highest revenue(₹669M), followed by Bengaluru,Hyderabad and Delhi.
-* Atliq Exotica performs better compred to all 7 types of properties with ₹320M in revenue,57% occupancy,and a 24.4% cancellation rate.
+* Atliq Exotica performs better compared to all 7 types of properties with ₹320M in revenue,57% occupancy,and a 24.4% cancellation rate.
 * Delhi tops both in occupancy and rating followed by Hyderabad,Mumbai and Bengaluru.
 * Elite room types had the highest booking as well as highest cancellation rate, leading to a revenue loss of ₹298M.
 * Atliq Grands lost around ₹298M in cancellation.